FranLucchini/cvat/site/content/en/docs/api_sdk/sdk/auto-annotation.md

 If you use `allow_unmatched_label=True`, then such labels will be ignored, and any shapes referring to them will be dropped.
 Same logic applies to sub-label IDs.

-It's possible to pass a custom confidence threshold to the function via the `conf_threshold` parameter.

 `annotate_task` will raise a `BadFunctionError` exception if it detects that the function violated the AA function protocol.